Breakthroughs in RA Treatment

 The good news doesn’t stop there.
-Scientists continue to study more new treatments.
+Scientists continue to study more new treatments and novel drug strategies that combine traditional medications with newer biologic therapies.
 The goal: Develop drugs that reduce symptoms and have fewer side effects.
 Read on to learn more about the latest drug approvals and new therapies on the horizon.

 New Oral Medications

 When you have RA, something goes awry in the way your immune system cells communicate.
 Enzymes called kinases play a key role in the way cells send and receive messages.
 New drugs attempt to block kinases to turn off these improper signals.
 Some experts have called this approach the next milestone in RA therapy.

 The FDA approved the first of these drugs, tofacitinib (Xeljanz), in 2012.
 It’s known as a JAK-inhibitor because it blocks enzymes called Janus-associated kinases.
 Your doctor may prescribe Xeljanz if you have moderate to severe RA that hasn’t responded to other therapies.
 If so, you’ll likely take two 5-milligram pills per day.

 Researchers are continuing to run clinical trials of SB1578, another JAK-inhibitor.
 And drugs that block another enzyme, spleen tyrosine kinase (SYK), have also shown promise in early research.